sahilm/fuzzy/README.md

 BenchmarkFind/with_linux_kernel_(~60K_files)-4     	      20	  70854081 ns/op
 ```

+Matching a pattern against ~60K files from the Linux kernel takes about 70ms.

 ## Contributing

 Everyone is welcome to contribute.
 Please send me a pull request or file an issue.
 I promise